s1ryN/onegame/README.md

 # onegame
-Repository for all onegame.gg files
+Repository for all onegame.gg files.
+Play around with these files however you want.